NeoktaLabs/lottery/docs/02-architecture.md

 6. Randomness resolves
 7. Winner is allocated
 8. Users withdraw funds themselves

+**Notes**
+- If minimum ticket sales are not met, the raffle is canceled
+- Ticket refunds must be **claimed and withdrawn by users**
+- No refunds are ever pushed automatically

 At **no point** does the admin:
 - pick winners